 - Establishing an appropriate location for learning

-- Helping students to establish a daily routine for working on the lessons for their subject
+- Helping students to establish a daily routine for working on the lessons for their subjects

 - Keeping students motivated

-- Monitoring student comprehension and grades in the Parent Portal
+- Monitoring students' comprehension and grades in the Parent Portal

 - Communicating frequently with the teachers and/or the CV Cyber Academy Principal